Umbria – The Green Heartland of Italy

 History

-The region is named for the Umbri tribe, one of those who were absorbed by the expansion of the Romans.
-Pliny the Elder recounts a fanciful derivation for the tribal name from the Greek ὄμβρος “a shower”, which had led to the confused idea that they had survived the Deluge familiar from Greek mythology, giving them the claim to be the most ancient race in Italy.
-In fact they belonged to a broader family of neighbouring tribes with similar roots.
+The region is named for the Umbri tribe, one of those absorbed by the expansion of the Romans.
 Their language was Umbrian, one of the Italic languages, related to Latin and Oscan.

 The Etruscans were the chief enemies of the Umbri, and the Etruscan invasion went from the western seaboard towards the north and east (lasting from about 700 to 500 BC), eventually driving the Umbrians towards the Apenninic uplands and capturing 300 Umbrian towns.
-Nevertheless, the Umbrian population does not seem to have been eradicated in the conquered districts.
+Nevertheless, the Umbrian population was never eradicated in those conquered districts.

-During the Roman civil war between Mark Antony and Octavian (40 BC), the city of Perugia supported Antony and was almost completely destroyed by the latter.
+During the Roman civil war between Mark Antony and Octavian (40 BC), the city of Perugia supported Antony and was almost completely destroyed by Octavian.

 In the 14th century, the signorie arose, but were subsumed into the Papal States, which ruled the region until the end of the 18th century.
 After the French Revolution and the French conquest of Italy, Umbria was part of the ephemeral Roman Republic (1798–1799) and of the Napoleonic Empire (1809–1814).
-After Napoleon’s defeat, the Pope regained Umbria until 1860.
-After the Risorgimento and the Piedmontese expansion, Umbria was incorporated in the Kingdom of Italy.
+After Napoleon’s defeat, the Pope regained Umbria until 1860 when Umbria was incorporated into the Kingdom of Italy.

 The borders of Umbria were fixed in 1927, with the creation of the province of Terni and the separation of the province of Rieti, which was incorporated in Lazio.